 Everything You Need to Know About Titanium

 Titanium was discovered in 1791 by Reverend William Gregor in Cornwall and was extracted from its ore for the first time in the 1930’s.
-From then, our knowledge and usage of the metal has quickly developed over the last 50 years.
+From then, our knowledge and titanium uses have quickly developed over the last 50 years.

 Most of it is found in volcanic igneous and metamorphic rock formations.
 Comprising 0.66% of the earth’s crust, it is the 9th most common element on the planet and the 4th most common structural element.
 Not free in nature in its pure state, the element is only found bonded with other elements and occurs naturally within plants, seawater, the human body and space components.